What Can You Do with a PC English Major?

 David welcomes fellow PC alum to keep in touch through LinkedIn or Twitter:

-Elise L. (Yakuboff) McDonald, ‘03 graduate of PC’s LAHP with a B.A. in English & French, is currently an international program specialist at the Commercial Law Development Program (CLDP) of the U.S. Department of Commerce where she coordinates and implements technical assistance programs in sub-Saharan Africa, Eastern Europe and Eurasia.
-Prior, she worked to advance best practices in the conservation of cultural heritage around the world as a senior project coordinator of field projects with the Getty Conservation Institute of the J. Paul Getty Trust.
-Elise earned her M.A. in French with a focus on Francophonie through Middlebury College’s graduate program in Paris and returned to the U.S. to facilitate Franco-American scientific cooperation at the Embassy of France in Washington, DC as part of the French National Center for Scientific Research (CNRS) North American office.
-During her time with CNRS, she reached out to the francophone research community in North America by co-creating the electronic newsletter Le Fil de Marianne.
+Elise L. (Yakuboff) McDonald, ‘03 graduate of PC’s LAHP with a B.A. in English & French, is currently a senior international program specialist at the Commercial Law Development Program (CLDP) of the U.S. Department of Commerce where she coordinates and implements technical assistance programs in sub-Saharan Africa, Eastern Europe and Eurasia.
+Previously, she worked to advance best practices in the conservation of cultural heritage around the world as a senior project coordinator of field projects with the Getty Conservation Institute of the J. Paul Getty Trust.

 “A degree in English from Providence College provided me with the strong foundation to build the career of my choosing.
 The critical thinking and writing skills I acquired as a Liberal Arts Honors Program student in the English Department have allowed me to communicate and collaborate across different cultures, languages and fields, from science and technology to cultural heritage and now international development and commercial law.
 PC offers a challenging but nurturing interdisciplinary environment to develop these skills, with small classes led by approachable and inspiring staff.”

 John O'Mara (B.A.
 2000) turned an internship at Sotheby's into a distinguished career in the rare and antiquarian book business.
-After an apprenticeship in Boston and master classes at the Beinecke Library, Yale, John moved to London to work for Bernard Quaritch, LTD, before settling at Maggs Bros.
-LTD, where he has worked since 2005.
+After an apprenticeship in Boston and master classes at the Beinecke Library, Yale, John moved to London to work for Bernard Quaritch, LTD, before working at Maggs Bros.
+LTD. Since 2014, John has been an executive at Credit Suisse.
 John is a leading expert in 16th-century English books, as well as European Britannica, and books and manuscripts related to the abolition of the slave trade.
 At PC he ran track and cross-country, an avocation he still pursues in countries around the world.

 "The English department's flexible curriculum and supportive faculty allowed me to explore my burgeoning interest in rare books and manuscripts.
 In fact it was a tutorial in bibliography, or the study of the production of printed books and the application of these findings to literary and historical studies, that led to my first job as an antiquarian bookseller.
 In short, PC provided me with the tools and the mindset to successfully pursue my ambition to work with rare books."